Johnstoncam/Johnstoncam/README.md

 - 🌱 I recently took a leap of faith, leaving behind a career in whisky marketing to pursue my passion for software and technology.
 I’m currently trying to learn everything 😅

-- 🥅 2022 Goals: Secure a Junior Software Developer role at a company that shares my values.
+- 🥅 2022 Goals: commence a Junior Software Developer role at a company that shares my values.
 Learn more about smart contracts; maybe even Solidity if I can find enough hours in the day.

 - 💡 I believe technology has the power to reshape institutions and help democratise opportunity worldwide.
 I value what I don't know more than what I do.